nickbrandt/GitLab/doc/getting-started/subscription.md

 ### Contacting Support

-Learn more about the tiers of [GitLab Support](https://about.gitlab.com/support/) or contact us now through the [Support Portal](https://support.gitlab.com), which is avaialble to all GitLab subscribers.
+Learn more about the tiers of [GitLab Support](https://about.gitlab.com/support/) or contact us now through the [Support Portal](https://support.gitlab.com), which is available to all GitLab subscribers.